cvasi-tktd/cvasi.ui/README.md

-# efmui
+# cvasi

 <!-- badges: start -->
 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of efmui is to ...
+The goal of cvasi is to ...

 ## Installation

-You can install the development version of efmui like so:
+You can install the development version of cvasi like so:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?